codepumpkin/DesignPatterns/README.md

   1. Prototype Design Pattern
   1. Object Pool Design Pattern

-Structural Design Patterns:  Structural design patterns  provide different ways to create class structure.
+## 1. Structural Design Patterns:
+Structural design patterns  provide different ways to create class structure.
 Some of the structural design patterns are as follow:

-Bridge Design Pattern
+  1. Bridge Design Pattern
-Facade Design Pattern
+  1. Facade Design Pattern
-Proxy Design Pattern
+  1. Proxy Design Pattern
-Composite Design Pattern
+  1. Composite Design Pattern
-Decorator Design Pattern
+  1. Decorator Design Pattern
-​Adapter Design Pattern
+  1. Adapter Design Pattern

 Behavioral Design Pattern: Behavioral design patterns provide solution for the bettern interaction between objects and how to provide loose couplings and flexibility to extend.
 Some of the behavioral design patterns are as follow:
 Mediator Design Pattern